abbiekressner/abbiekressner.github.io/kressner-cv.md

 ## Publications
 ### Journal publications
 * A.A.
-Kressner and A. Westermann and J.M.
-Buchholz and C.J.
+Kressner, T. May, and C.J.
 Rozell.
+Outcome measures based on classification performance fail to predict the intelligibility of binary-masked speech.
+Journal of the Acoustical Society of American, under review.

+* A.A.
+Kressner, A. Westermann, J.M.
+Buchholz, and C.J.
+Rozell.
 Cochlear implant speech intelligibility outcomes with structured and unstructured binary mask errors.
-Journal of the Acoustical Society of America, in review.
+Journal of the Acoustical Society of America, in press.

 * A.A.
 Kressner and C.J.
 Rozell.
 Structure in time-frequency binary masking errors and its impact on speech intelligibility.
 Journal of the Acoustical Society of America, 137(4):2025-2035, April 2015. [[paper](http://dx.doi.org/10.1121/1.4916271), [code](https://github.com/abbiekressner/graphical-model-for-binary-masks)]

 * A.A.
 Kressner, D.V.
 Anderson, and C.J.
 Rozell.
 Evaluating the generalization of the Hearing Aid Speech Quality Index (HASQI).
-IEEE Transactions in Audio, Speech and Language Processing, 21(2):407-415, February 2013. [[paper](http://cv.abbiekressner.com/papers/kressner-2013-evaluating.pdf), [code](https://github.com/abbiekressner/kressner-2013-evaluating)]
+IEEE Transactions in Audio, Speech and Language Processing, 21(2):407-415, February 2013. [[paper](http://dx.doi.org/10.1109/TASL.2012.2217132), [code](https://github.com/abbiekressner/kressner-2013-evaluating)]

 ### Conference publications
 * A.A.
 Kressner and C.J.
 Rozell.
 Speech understanding in noise provided by a simulated cochlear implant processor based on matching pursuit.
-In Proceedings of the IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), New Paltz, NY, October 2013. [[paper](http://cv.abbiekressner.com/papers/kressner-2013-speech.pdf)]
+In Proceedings of the IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), New Paltz, NY, October 2013. [[paper](http://cv.abbiekressner.com/papers/kressner2013speech.pdf)]

 * A.A.
 Kressner, D.V.
 Anderson, and C.J.
 Rozell.
 Causal binary mask estimation for speech enhancement using sparsity constraints.
-In Proceedings of Meetings on Acoustics (POMA), Montreal, Canada, June 2013. [[paper](http://cv.abbiekressner.com/papers/kressner-2013-causal.pdf)]
+In Proceedings of Meetings on Acoustics (POMA), Montreal, Canada, June 2013. [[paper](http://cv.abbiekressner.com/papers/kressner2013causal.pdf)]

 * A.A.
 Kressner, D.V.
 Anderson, and C.J.
 Rozell.
 A novel binary mask estimator based on sparse approximation.
-In Proceedings of the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Vancouver, Canada, May 2013. [[paper](http://cv.abbiekressner.com/papers/kressner-2013-novel.pdf)]
+In Proceedings of the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Vancouver, Canada, May 2013. [[paper](http://cv.abbiekressner.com/papers/kressner2013novel.pdf)]

 * A.A.
 Kressner, D.V.
 Anderson, and C.J.
 Rozell.
 Robustness of the Hearing Aid Speech Quality Index (HASQI).
-In Proceedings of the IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), New Paltz, NY, October 2011. [[paper](http://cv.abbiekressner.com/papers/kressner-2011-robustness.pdf)]
+In Proceedings of the IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), New Paltz, NY, October 2011. [[paper](http://cv.abbiekressner.com/papers/kressner2011robustness.pdf)]

 * A. Charles, A.A.
 Kressner, and C.J.
 Rozell.
 A Causal Locally Competitive Algorithm for the Sparse Decomposition of Audio Signals.
-In Proceedings of the IEEE Digital Signal Processing (DSP) Workshop, Sedona, AZ, January 2011. [[paper](http://cv.abbiekressner.com/papers/charles-2011-causal.pdf)]
+In Proceedings of the IEEE Digital Signal Processing (DSP) Workshop, Sedona, AZ, January 2011. [[paper](http://cv.abbiekressner.com/papers/charles2011causal.pdf)]

 ### Conference abstracts
 * A.A.
 Kressner and C.J.
 Rozell.
 The influence of structure in binary mask estimation error on speech intelligibility.
 In IHCON 2014 International Hearing Aid Research Conference, Lake Tahoe, CA, August 2014.